 Not just the yolks.
 Not just the whites.

-Next, beat in the cake mix, powdered sugar, water, and oil on medium speed.
+Next, beat in the cake mix, powder sugar, water, and oil on medium speed.

 🔑 Key to Success #2 – Bake Thin Cakes

 We’re baking our cake on a rimmed baking sheet so that the cakes will be thin.

 Each Christmas tree cake will have two very thin cakes with a cream filling sandwiched in the middle of them.

 Make sure your baking sheets are half-sheet-sized, which is 18×13 inches.

 You will need two pans of this size.